 I like to put my eye-roller products in the fridge after cleaning them so that they stay cool.
 I found that the cooled metal lasts longer compared to stone rollers.

 The Hydrating Watermelon Eye Gel really is an absolute moisture booster.
-The moisturizing watermelon supplies dehydrated eyes.
+The moisturizing watermelon does wonders for dehydrated eyes.
 It contains glycerin which acts as an activator that helps the skin retain water and moisture as well as soothing it at the same time.

 The Revolution Skincare Hydrating Watermelon Eye Gel contains 15ml of product.
 It’s a pink coloured gel with a cooling gel texture when applied onto the skin.
 It’s refreshing and glides smoothly on my skin.
 My under eyes tend to have shifting bouts of dryness and oiliness and it seems this eye gel was able to help balance that out.